Tonikiller10000/LineFollower/README.md

 - to reach a longer allowed response time from the sensor line detection to the mottor speed change it should be builted longer;
 - to reach better torque on the wheels, it should be wider.
 - to mount the motors use molderd plastic motor holders, or be carefull when printing [it](https://github.com/Tonikiller10000/LineFollower/blob/main/LineFollower_Pictures/w1.jpg).

+The next version will have the motor driver soldered on the board and motors screwed dirrectly to it as the suport.
+Another version will have a turbine for better torque and faster speeds.

 ## Links:
 - ATmega328p-AU (microcontroller):